The bean probe does not only measure the temperature of the beans. It is affected by the metal carcass where it is fixed – and by the air passing by.

 Here I have tested the bean probes sensitivity to airflow.

-It’s on my Bullet R1 roaster and a test roast with old beans, not meant to taste good.
-The bean probe is a NTC precision type
+This test is on my Bullet R1 roaster (a test roast with old beans, not meant to taste good).
+The bean probe is a NTC precision type.

 Look at the graph after 8 minutes: